babel-blade/babel-blade/packages/babel-plugin-boilerplate/README.md

 Once you've
 [configured `babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros/blob/master/other/docs/user.md)
-you can import/require the codegen macro at `babel-plugin-boilerplate/macro`.
+you can import/require the boilerplate macro at `babel-plugin-boilerplate/macro`.
 For
 example:

 ```javascript